AcademySoftwareFoundation/openvdb/fvdb/docs/tutorials/basic_concepts.md

 ## A simple example

 To illustrate the use of `GridBatch`and `JaggedTensor`, consider a simple example where we build a grid from a point cloud, splat some values onto the voxels of that grid, and then sample them again using a different set of points.

+First, we construct a minibatch of grids using the input points.
+These input points have corresponding color attributes.

 ```python
 import fvdb